-The AAS Degree will prepare students to manage the tasking, processing, exploitation, and dissemination (TPED) process, conduct end to end Geospatial Intelligence (GEOINT) operations, and create a geospatially prepared environment in which visualization products can be used by decision makers to answer essential elements of information.
+The AAS Degree will prepare students to manage the tasking, processing, exploitation, and dissemination (TPED) process, conduct end to end Geospatial Intelligence (GEOINT) operations, and create a geospatially prepared environment in which visualization products can be used by decision makers to answer priority information requirements.

 Geospatial Information Scientists and Technologists research or develop geospatial technologies.
 They may produce maps, tables, or reports using spatial analysis procedures or geographic information systems (GIS) technology.